microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 }
 ```

-## Example Request and Response Message
+## Example JSON-RPC Message Format

 See the [language service protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md)
-for more details on the protocol formats for these Langauge Service events.
+for more details on the protocol formats for these Language Service events.
 Below is an example of the JSON-RPC
 message format for the `textDocument/didChange` message.

 ### `textDocument/didChange`